Focused Ultrasound Therapy

 There is a clinical trial that has completed recruitment at Children's National Medical Center in Washington, DC.
 We are awaiting publication of the results.

 Regulatory Approval and Reimbursement

-To date, focused ultrasound is not universally reimbursed by medical insurers for treatment of osteoid osteoma.
+To date, focused ultrasound is not widely reimbursed by medical insurers for treatment of osteoid osteoma.